Making Change Happen

 Since 1991, NVLSP has published the Veterans Benefits Manual, a 1,900-page treatise on veterans law.
 Each year, NVLSP attorneys edit a new edition of this journal with the latest updates on the changes in veterans law and new advocacy tips.
 This is the only publication of its kind and is widely used by thousands of veterans, attorneys and veterans advocates across the nation.

-We partner alongside the American Legion, the Military Order of the Purple Heart, Vietnam Veterans of America, and the Military Officers Association of America to ensure that their VA-accredited representatives are up to date on the law and trained with the latest advocacy techniques.
+We partner alongside the Military Order of the Purple Heart, Vietnam Veterans of America, and the Military Officers Association of America to ensure that their VA-accredited representatives are up to date on the law and trained with the latest advocacy techniques.

 We continue to see progress through ongoing recruitment, training, and publishing of advocacy materials for thousands of volunteer attorneys and lay advocates who represent veterans – free of charge - before the Courts, the VA, and military discharge review boards.